basho/riak_core/docs/ring-resizing.md

 ### Application Changes

-There are two changes that must be made to any `riak_core` application that wishes to support dynamic ring:
+There are three changes that must be made to any `riak_core` application that wishes to support dynamic ring:

 1. A function `object_info(term()) -> {undefined | binary(),binary()}`